Cozy Peach Kitchen

 2. Apple cider vinegar can be replaced with white vinegar or lemon juice (lemon juice will add only the slightest hint of lemon).

-3. Cornmeal: Medium grind corn meal adds a great texture.
-Fine grind cornmeal will also work.
+3. Cornmeal: Medium coarse corn meal adds a great texture.
+Fine cornmeal will also work.

 4. Butter: I use Earth Balance buttery sticks.
 This recipe also works with melted coconut oil.
-Measure the oil after melting to make sure it's ½ cup.
+Melt the butter on the stove top over medium heat, or microwave in a covered microwave-safe container until melted.

 5. Leftovers and storage: For best quality, store covered at room temperature for 2-3 days.
 Best enjoyed warm.